 Horne Lake Real Estate

 At over 8 square kilometers in size, Horne Lake is a picturesque body of water located in the heart of Vancouver Island.
 This small forest community is home to charming cabins and cottages, and is known for its outdoor recreation.
 Horne Lake is well-known for its trails, campgrounds, and (most significantly) its caves.
 Residents of this community enjoy the privacy, the abundance of wildlife, and the scenic landscapes this area provides.
-Find your dream home today by reaching out to Carly Carey, or read more about real estate in Horne Lake.
+Find your dream home today by reaching out to the Carly Carey Real Estate Team, or read more about real estate in Horne Lake.

 Horne Lake Real Estate Statistics